ElectroBlocks/docs/docs/blink.md

 ## Objective

-To learn how to upload
+How to write and basic program to control leds and how to uplaod that code to the Arduino.